 One factor that you may want to consider is whether to attend an accredited or unaccredited school.
 Continue reading for information on unaccredited law schools to help with your decision.

-Simply put, an accredited law school follows American Bar Association’s (ABA) education standards regarding curriculum, faculty, and services standards.
-Unaccredited law schools, also referred to as non-ABA law schools, have not been approved by the ABA.
+Simply put, an accredited law school follows the American Bar Association’s (ABA) education standards regarding curriculum, faculty, and services standards.
+Unaccredited law schools also referred to as non-ABA law schools, have not been approved by the ABA.

 People may favor unaccredited law schools mainly because of cheaper tuition and expenses.
 The average accredited law school student graduates with $108,00 in student loan debt.
 Considering the high financial stress of pursuing a law degree, choosing a school with lower costs can be very appealing.